Frequently Asked Questions

 What Is CBD?

-Cannabidiol (CBD) is a compound known as a cannabinoid that is uniquely found in both hemp and cannabis plants.
-There are over 100 other cannabinoids that also come from both plants.
+Cannabidiol (CBD) is a compound known as a cannabinoid that is uniquely found in cannabis plants.
+There are over 100 other cannabinoids that also come from cannabis.

-Hemp and cannabis are two different strains (types) of the same species of plant, Cannabis Sativa.
-The major difference is that cannabis contains significant amounts of another cannabinoid THC, whereas in hemp theres next to none (< 0.02%).
+Hemp and marijuana are two different subspecies of the Cannabis Sativa L. plant.
+The major difference is that marijuana contains significant amounts of another cannabinoid THC, whereas in hemp theres next to none (< 0.2%).
 THC is the cannabinoid which produces a high.

 Will CBD get me high?

 CBD is widely considered to be non-psychoactive, although it produces subtle alterations to mood.
 However, it does not produce any significant alterations to your state of awareness or consciousness.

 Psychoactive substances tend to be addictive.
 CBD is widely considered to be non-psychoactive, despite gentle mood enhancing effects.
 In a comprehensive 2017 report, the World Health Organisation (WHO) declared that: “In humans, CBD exhibits no effects indicative of any abuse or dependence potential.”

 Is CBD Legal?

 CBD does not get you high, is non-addictive and possesses diverse beneficial properties.
 Substances with beneficial properties that are non-addictive and non-psychoactive are legal.